sake402/LivingThing.Core.Frameworks.XamarinRazor/README.md

 3. But razor syntax is just great
 4. What about Microsoft MobileBlazorBinding.
 Yes I know it exist.
 	4.1.
 But it is still a pain to generate a custom component with it.
 I mean you have to write two classes, (one a component with setter and getters and the other its handler) and then start mapping properties from the Component to the Xamarin.Forms element from within the handler.
 I prefer not to write any code to add a new component (lazy me).
 So [here](https://github.com/sake402/LivingThing.Tools.XamarinRazor) is a tool that simply generate the components from an assembly.
 We also have a DefaultNativeElementAdapter that arrange the hierachy of any Xamarin elements based on the razor syntax.
 You can also roll out your own IElementAdapter and register into the DI container.
-	4.2.
-Microsoft may decide to kill it, right?

 So how do we use it?
 ---